billybobc1210/VigenereCracker/README.md

 The strategy for cracking the Vigenere cipher is to:
 1) determine the most likely length of the key
-2) once the key length, k,  is known we can break the cipher text into k-length substrings where each character at position in in the substring was encrypted using the same alphabet, allowing us to use character frequency analysis on the substring.
+2) once the key length, k,  is known we can break the cipher text into k-length substrings where each character at position p in the substring was encrypted using the same alphabet, allowing us to use character frequency analysis on the substring.

 ### Determining the length of the key.

-Given a cipher text of, that was enciphered with a key of length 3,
+Given a cipher text that was enciphered with a key of length 3, for example,

 ```
 DZRZSNDJKWCLHOXLGLHOXLHYHZL